geocompx/geocompr/README.md

 devtools::install_github("robinlovelace/geocompr")
 ```

 You need a recent version of the GDAL, GEOS, Proj.4 and UDUNITS libraries installed for this to work on Mac and Linux.
-See the package's
+See the **sfr** package's [README](https://github.com/edzer/sfr) for information on that.

 Book statistics
 ---------------